Master of Science

 Aurora University offers students the opportunity to earn a Bachelor of Science in Exercise Science and a Master of Science in Athletic Training in five years.
 Students majoring in Exercise Science – Athletic Training Emphasis will apply to the master’s degree program during their junior year (third year).
 If admitted, they will begin their master’s degree coursework during their fourth year while concurrently completing their Bachelor of Science Degree in Exercise Science.

-For the 3+2 Dual Degree Program, students will be accepted into the program following the spring semester of their third year.
+The 3+2 Dual Degree students, that have met the admissions requirements, will be accepted into the program following the spring semester of their third year.
 Aurora University maintains the right to admit only the most highly qualified students from those who have met the admission requirements.
 Students are encouraged to review Aurora University’s Policy for Students with Disabilities found in the university catalog.
 Admission requirements and technical standards for athletic training students are found in the Athletic Training Program Policies and Procedures Handbook and on the program website.

 Master of Science in Athletic Training - 2 year option